 Job Coaching support is provided to all interns during their internship rotations.
 As long as an intern secures employment, either during their internships or during the supported job development time frame, job coaching support will be provided in employment through Project SEARCH.

 What is a peer mentor?

 A peer mentor is an employee of the business partner.
-Once identified as a natural support for the intern, they will complete the intern’s initial training and be the go-to person in the department if the intern has any questions.
-The peer mentor will also meet with the intern and Project SEARCH staff on a routine basis (weekly or bi-weekly) to ensure that everything is going smoothly and all issues/concerns are resolved
+Identified as a natural support for the intern, they will complete the intern’s initial training and be the go-to person in the department if the intern has any questions.
+The peer mentor will also meet with the intern and Project SEARCH staff on a routine basis (weekly or bi-weekly) to ensure that everything is going smoothly and all issues/concerns are resolved.

 Is job placement guaranteed at the conclusion of the program?

 No. However, if interns meet the requirements for an available position with the company hosting their internship, they’re encouraged to apply and can complete additional job development within the program.